Search for course materials by course code, instructor, or title...

-Please submit your reserves request three weeks before classes begin to allow sufficient time to process materials, and to purchase titles not owned by the library.
+Please submit your reserves request at least three weeks before classes begin to allow sufficient time to process materials, and to purchase titles not owned by the library.
 Visit the UCSC calendars page for more information on academic dates.

 To ensure Reserves materials are available to students by the beginning of classes, Course Reserves lists must be received by: